Friedrich Wilhelm Bessel: Work

-In the second decade of the 19th century while studying the dynamics gravitational systems as multi-body problem, Bessel developed what are now known as Bessel functions.
-Critical for the solution of certain differential equations, these functions are used throughout both classical and quantum physics.
+In the 18th century a series of cylinder functions were introduced to solve string vibration problems by Daniel Bernoulli, Leonhard Euler and others.
+These functions were used by Joseph-Louis Lagrange and Bessel to solve the Kepler's equation.
+Bessel later systematically studied the mathematical properties of these functions, now known as Bessel functions.
+These functions are critical for the solution of certain differential equations, these functions are used throughout both classical and quantum physics.
+In his studies of this functions, Bessel published for the first time the Fourier series, before Joseph Fourier who had worked on it but his work was published decades later.

-Bessel is responsible for the correction to the formula for the sample variance estimator named in his honour.
+A correction term in the formula for the sample variance estimator is named in his honour.
 This is the use of the factor n − 1 in the denominator of the formula, rather than just n.
 This occurs when the sample mean rather than the population mean is used to centre the data and since the sample mean is a linear combination of the data the residual to the sample mean overcounts the number of degrees of freedom by the number of constraint equations — in this case one.
-(Also see Bessel's correction).